markdbenson/markbenson.io/_source/experience/2001-05-logicpd-software-engineer.md

 * Developed an application to streamline drug testing and associated chain-of-custody forms using Microsoft .NET, COM+, and Microsoft SQL Server.
 * Developed and executed automated and manual tests using an oscilloscope and signal generator to verify a safety-critical fiber-optic safety sensor.
 * Developed an application with a dynamic GUI that could be described in XML using MFC and C++ to program a family of industrial safety sensors.
+* Wrote a language and accompanying interpreter along with two (2) other Software Engineers to control a printer laminator/cutter/stapler/stacker device using C and an Hitachi H8S.